Ansaba-k/skindisease-chatbot/README.md

 ##  Our Solution

-Instant Image Analysis:Users upload a skin image and get quick predictions about possible skin issues.
+* AI Skin Analysis – Instantly detects possible skin issues from uploaded images.

-Chat-Based Support:Ask the chatbot questions about symptoms, care, or when to see a doctor.
+* Smart Chat Support – Answers questions about symptoms, care, and when to see a doctor.

-Condition Progress Tracking:Upload images over days or weeks to see how the skin is changing.
+* Progress Tracking – Users can upload images over time (daily/weekly).

-Visual Comparisons:See past and current images side by side or as a slideshow to track changes.
+* Visual Comparison – Side-by-side or slideshow view to see changes.

-Smart Insights:Get advice if things are getting worse or not improving.

-Chat & Image History Panel:A sidebar shows your past chats and images for easy reference.

-First-Level Triage Tool:Helps decide if a doctor visit is needed—fast, easy, and accessible.
+* Health Insights – Suggests if the condition is improving or needs medical attention.
+* History Sidebar – Keeps chat and image history for easy review.

 ---